mattali4103/learning-management/README.md

 # Learning Management Frontend

-This project is the frontend for a Learning Management System (LMS), built with modern web technologies.
+This project is the frontend for a Learning Management System, built with modern web technologies.

 ## Features